What To Expect in Your First Year of Permaculture

 Permaculture is better than conventional agriculture as it’s guided by principles of self-sufficiency, eco-friendliness and sustainability as it mimics natural systems.
 Permaculture farmers practice biomimicry, by adopting systems that are designed to allow nature to do the majority of the work.
 Essentially, permaculture aims to preserve the environment, while supporting … Read more

-Resilience in Permaculture
+Why Resilience Is the Secret Ingredient in Permaculture

 Diverse permaculture farm